Talakaveri: Pilgrim center

 The temple at Tirumakudalu Narasipura (confluence of Kabini, Kaveri and the legendary Spatika Sarovara)) is also dedicated to Agasthiwara.

 History of the temple priests of Talakaveri

-It is believed that Mayura Varma, and Narasimman the Kadamba King who ruled vast areas of southern and central India in the 4th Century A.D. brought Brahmins from Ahi Kshetra (or Ahichatra) and put them in-charge of various temples in Tulu Nadu.
-Ahi Kshetra is mentioned in the Mahabharata as lying north of the Ganges, and as being the capital of Northern Panchala.
-It is apparently the Adisadra of Ptolemy, and its remains are visible near Ramnagar in Tahsil Aonla in Bareilly district.
+It is believed that Mayura Varma, and the Kadamba king Narasimman, who ruled vast areas of southern and central India in the 4th Century A.D., brought Brahmins from Ahi Kshetra and put them in charge of various temples in Tulu Nadu.

 The Brahmins who first landed in Shivalli in Tulunadu and then spread across 31 villages came to be known as Shivalli Brahmins or Tulu Brahmins.
 It is from Shivalli and Tulu Brahmins, that the priests of Talakaveri temple have come from.

 Achar Family of Talakaveri

 The beginning of the Achar family in Talakaveri starts ten generations or about 220 to 240 years ago.
 A Brahmin named Venkappayya and his two brothers, along with their families came to Talakaveri on a pilgrimage.
 Lingaraja the First was the ruler of Kodagu from 1780 to 1790 AD.
 One night God appeared in Lingaraja's dream and indicated that there was a Brahmin family currently visiting Talakaveri.
 God commanded Lingaraja to appoint this Brahmin to be the priest at the temple.
 After the king arose from his dream, he sent for this Brahmin family.
 The king's messengers found Venkappayya in Talakaveri and informed him about the king's desire.
 Venkappayya accompanied the king's messengers from Talakaveri to Madikeri, a distance of about 24 miles to meet the king.

 Lingaraja received Venkappayya and requested him to start daily puja at the temple.
 The king set up an endowment to pay Venkappayya for his services at the temple.
 This was the beginning of the Achar family of Talacauvery.
 The priesthood bestowed by Lingaraja upon Venkappayya has passed on through many generations to his heirs.
 It is hereditary as most priesthoods are, and all male members of the family have the birthright to become priests at the temple.
 The current Achars are the ninth generation from Venkappayya.

 Venkappayya came from Shivalli Halli (village) of South Canara district.
 The Brahmins here were called Putturayas, probably meaning priests from Puttur.
 This Puttur is near Udupi.
 Venkappayya Putturaya's descendants are the Achars.
 It is not known why the descendants of Venkappayya took on the surname of Achar.
 Although Venkappayya came to Talakaveri with his two brothers, only Venkappayya's descendants are documented.